 An address pool is a supply of two or more addresses whose use is shared among a group of users.
-An address pool can be specified as the redirection address in rdl rules, as the translation address in nat rules, and as the target address in route-to, reply-to, and dup-to filter options.
+An address pool can be specified as the target address in nat-to, rdr-to,route-to, reply-to, and dup-to filter options.